 Education Welfare Changes

-Cheryl has outlined our expectations in terms of our schools attendance expectations as listed below:
+Laura has outlined the school's expectations in regards to attendance as listed below:

 - Children should be in school every day and arrive on time.